Dinesh1599/obsidian-Data-Engineer-Path/Roles.md

 	This is good for security privileges.
 Security principle of least privilege.

 Recommended: Creating a hierarchy of custom roles with top-most custom role assigned to the sysadmin. if not assigned.
 SYSADMINs will not be able to manage objects owned by custom roles.

+Important Queries:

+SHOW GRANTS OF ROLE <roleName>   -- shows privileges the role has on objects
+SHOW GRANTS TO ROLE <roleName>   -- shows all users and roles that have been granted the role